Expert review of Qcells solar panels for 2022

 Installed system prices

-Q CELLS is a Tier 1 solar panel manufacturer that makes high performance photovoltaic (PV) products for the residential, commercial, and industrial solar energy markets.
+Qcells is a Tier 1 solar panel manufacturer that makes high-performance photovoltaic (PV) and energy storage products for the residential, commercial, and industrial solar energy markets.
 Its solar panels are near the top of the market for efficiency, performance, and warranty structure, and they are used by installers all over the world.

-Q CELLS solar panels have a history just about as long as the modern solar industry itself.
+Qcells solar panels have a history just about as long as the modern solar industry itself.
+The company has been sold and rebranded a few times since its inception, and has grown from humble roots into a worldwide manufacturer.

-Founded in 1999, Q CELLS AG quickly grew to be one of the top solar module manufacturers in the world.
-Unfortunately, the worldwide economic downturn and strong competition from government-subsidized Chinese solar panel companies took its toll, and in 2011, the company filed for insolvency.
+Founded in 1999 in Thalheim, Germany as Q CELLS AG, the company quickly grew to be one of the top solar module manufacturers in the world.
+Unfortunately, the late-2000s worldwide economic downturn and strong competition from government-subsidized Chinese solar panel companies took their toll, and in 2011, the company filed for insolvency.
 Its assets were purchased by the Hanwha Group, a South Korean company with its own strong solar business.

-In the years since, Hanwha has brought together its German engineering team to reinvigorate the Q CELLS brand, becoming one of the world’s top 10 solar module manufacturers.
+In the years since, Hanwha has brought together its German engineering team and world-class manufacturing capabilities to reinvigorate the Q CELLS brand, becoming one of the world’s top 10 solar module manufacturers.
 In 2018, Hanwha decided to remove its name from the brand, leaving its products to be called simply “Q CELLS”.
+It further streamlined the brand name in 2022, becoming the less-shouty “Qcells.”

-Q CELLS now has manufacturing facilities all over the world, most notably its huge U.S. facility in Georgia, which was the largest solar manufacturing plant in the western hemisphere upon its completion.
+Qcells now has manufacturing facilities all over the world, most notably its huge U.S. facility in Dalton, Georgia, which was the largest solar manufacturing plant in the western hemisphere upon its completion in 2019.
+The company currently makes more solar panels in North America than any other, and it is set to nearly double its production capacity in Georgia by the end of 2023.
+Any Qcells panel you buy in America will likely have been made by workers in Georgia.

 |Headquarters||Seoul, South Korea|